Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation

-It is worth mentioning that due to the specificity of the images, the neurons associated with each data sample will vary.
-Therefore, if we denote the number of neurons that appear in all the lists as $z$, the value of z will range between $k$ and $m$.
+It is worth mentioning that due to sample-specific variations in relevance, the set of top-$k$ relevant neurons can vary across different samples.
+If we denote the number of unique neuron positions that appear in at least one of the $n$ top-$k$ lists as $z$, the value of $z$ will range between $k$ and $m$.